authgear/authgear-server/docs/specs/saml.md

 ### <a id="4_1"></a> Customizing the attributes

-The saml attributes can be customized in the config.
+The SAML attributes can be customized in the config.
 Here is an example:

 ```yaml
 saml: